stawang/iOS-lib-augment/README.md

 iOS-lib-augment
 ===============

-This is a loosely augment for ios lib
+This is a loosely augment for ios lib.
+It just supports ARC.